Linux Studio – Application Development on the Host

 With the flexibility of Linux Studio’s build configurations, a project can not only be built in a debug and a release configuration, it enables defining configurations for any build target, such as different flavors of one application, with just a few clicks.

-Linux Studio is a full-featured IDE, which includes an integrated source-level debugger.
+Linux Studio is a full-featured IDE that includes an integrated source-level debugger.
 Projects can be debugged in the same environment in which they are developed.
 While debugging, the source code editor enables setting breakpoints on the application’s source code lines, stepping through the source code, and quickly inspecting symbol values.
 Further dedicated debugging windows provide all necessary information and insights into the system.

 In a debug session, Linux Studio enables full control of the target application.
 When debugging is started, the application runs to the entry point after startup, usually main().
 From there it can simply be continued, or stepped through line by line.
 The source code editor always highlights where the application is currently halted.
 Source code breakpoints enable halting when a given line is executed.
 Manual controls allow interruption of execution at any point.